aderusha/IoTWM-ESP8266/README.md

 ### Requirements
 - A Windows, OSX, or Linux computer with an available USB port
 - A micro-USB cable
-- An ESP8266 development board (I'll be providing this part)
+- An ESP8266 development board (we'll be providing this part)

 ### Install the Arduino IDE
 Download the Arduino IDE for your operating system and install with the instructions linked below